priyanships31/Object-Detection-Service/README.md

 ---

-# Project README

 ## Overview

-This project consists of two main components:
+This project focuses on object detection using the YOLOv8 model.
+The project is structured into two main components:

 1. **AI Backend**: Handles AI-related tasks, such as image processing or model inference using **YOLOv8**.
 2. **UI Backend**: Manages the user interface or API endpoints for interacting with the AI backend.